 St. Petersburg Driving Conditions

 And that's not the worst of it.
-Each year there are more than 700,000 weather-related car accidents.
+More than 700,000 weather-related car accidents occur each year.
 In St. Petersburg, you can expect 97 rainy days with an annual rainfall of 53 inches.
 St. Petersburg is also known to experience thunderstorms and occasional hurricanes.
-You can check on the condition of the roads anytime here.

 Rainy Days a Year